System Behaviour Description Language

 Element Types & Semantics

-Each element type is intended for linking with entities of affiliated types: for example, all elements may relate to an aspect, and failure modes may relate to a requirement, and so on.
-Together, these links constitute a typed graph which describes the system structure and behaviour.
+Each element type is intended for relations with entities of affiliated types: for example, all elements may relate to an aspect, and failure modes may relate to a requirement, and so on.
+Together, these relations constitute a typed graph which describes the system structure and behaviour.
 This typed graph of definitions and relations can be used to generate many of output formats provided by the SBDL compiler.

 Architecture Elements